-These scholarships are only for Australian citizens and permanent residents of Australia who are employed by Australian charitable not-for-profit organisations.
-Australian citizens and permanent residents who live outside Australia who are employed by Australian charitable not-for-profit organisations are eligible as long as they meet the basic eligibility requirements and are able to meet any attendance requirements of the scholarship.
+These scholarships are only for Australian citizens and permanent residents of Australia who are employed by (or volunteering for) Australian charitable not-for-profit organisations.
+Australian citizens and permanent residents who live outside Australia who are employed by (or volunteering for) Australian charitable not-for-profit organisations are eligible as long as they meet the basic eligibility requirements and are able to meet any attendance requirements of the scholarship.

 10. Where can I get an application form?

 For ASF supported scholarships we utilise an online application system.
 The link to each online form can be accessed via the Scholarships section of this site.

 For all other scholarships, simply follow the links to a separate application form on each scholarship provider's website.

 11. What is involved in the application process?